Jackson, TN Dump Truck Accidents

 Experienced trucking crash attorneys know to look for signs of the defendant driver’s negligence as well as the employer.
 If the accident happened while the driver was acting in the course and scope of his employment, the employer could be held vicariously liable for the driver’s actions.
 Moreover, the employer could be held directly liable if it violated safety standards or regulations.
 For example, an employer could be held directly liable for negligent training of an employee, failure to maintain the truck, or negligent supervision.

-It is important to contact a truck wreck attorney soon after your accident so all possible theories of negligence can be considered.
+It is important to contact a truck accident attorney soon after your accident so all possible theories of negligence can be considered.
 Generally after an auto accident caused by someone else, the injured party is able to recover for both economic and non-economic damages.
 To recover economic damages, the injured party will need to show evidence of medical bills, lost wages, and out of pocket expenses incurred as a result of the crash.
 Non-economic damages usually include pain and suffering, mental anguish, and loss of enjoyment of life, to name a few.

 Holding a Trucking Company Liable for Crashes Caused by the Fatigue of Its Driver